I know it seems like a pretty simple thing.

-As was mentioned above the return policies are great.
-Having too much let’s you be choosey in what you install.
-You can pick through the flawed tile and return what you don’t use.
-Furthermore I recommend getting 20-30% extra when buying through a big box store.
+As was mentioned above, the return policies are great.
+So, purchasing too much tile lets you be choosey in what you install.

 4. Always check the different components.

-If all of your tile is one size this won’t be an issue.
-If you are installing more than one size or shape of tile then you’ll need to make sure the different sizes match -even if it’s from the same line.
+However, if you are installing more than one size or shape of tile then you’ll need to make sure the different sizes match -even if it’s from the same line.

 5. Know what you are purchasing.

 Different kinds of tile can be easier or more difficult to install.
 This can lead to unexpectedly higher prices if you are hiring the project out or more headaches if you are doing it yourself.

 Big box stores have great prices, great return policies, and are very convenient to shop.
-So if you can find tile there then you can be sure that you are buying it at a great value.
+So, if you can find tile there then you can be sure that you are buying it at a great value.